MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-mega-hack-v8-early-access-available-now.md

 Mega Hack v8 is currently only supported for Windows devices that play Geometry Dash through Steam.

 But later in the update Absolute might make a new [Mega Hack Mobile](/posts/geometry-dash-mega-hack-mobile-full-release/) for Android devices running Geometry Dash 2.2.

+---

+If you don't yet have update 2.2, [here is how to install 2.2 on iOS, Android, and PC](/posts/how-to-install-geometry-dash-2-2/).